Amalthea (mythology)

-Amalthea holds a cornucopia, out of which the young Zeus eats.
-Marble relief from the 2nd century AD, Vatican Museum.
+Amalthea holds the young Zeus, behind two Kouretes carrying swords and shields.
+Campana relief from the late 1st century BC or early 1st century AD, Ny Carlsberg Glyptotek.

 In Greek mythology, Amalthea or Amaltheia (Ἀμάλθεια) is the figure most commonly identified as the nurse of Zeus during his infancy.
-She is described either as a nymph who raises the child on the milk of a goat, or, in some accounts from the Hellenistic period onwards, as the goat itself.
+She is described either as a nymph who raises the child on the milk of a goat or, in some accounts from the Hellenistic period (c.323-30 BC) onwards, as the goat itself.

-As early as the archaic period, there exist references to the "horn of Amalthea" (known in Latin as the cornucopia), a magical horn said to be capable of producing endless amounts of any food or drink desired.
-In a narrative attributed to the mythical poet Musaeus, and likely dating to the 4th century BC or earlier, Amalthea, a nymph, nurses the infant Zeus and owns a goat which is terrifying in appearance.
-After Zeus reaches adulthood, he uses the goat's skin as a weapon in his battle against the Titans.
-Amalthea is first described as a goat by the 3rd-century BC poet Callimachus, who presents a rationalised version of the myth, in which Zeus is fed on Amalthea's milk.
+From as early as the 6th century BC, there survive references to the "horn of Amalthea" (known in Latin as the cornucopia), a magical horn said to be capable of producing endless amounts of any food or drink desired.
+In a narrative attributed to the mythical poet Musaeus and dating to around the 4th century BC, Amalthea, a nymph, nurses the infant Zeus and owns a goat which is terrifying in appearance.
+After Zeus reaches adulthood, he uses the goat's skin as a weapon in his battle against the Titans (the earlier generation of gods).
+The first known author to describe Amalthea as a goat is the 3rd-century BC poet Callimachus, who presents a rationalised version of the myth in which Zeus is fed on Amalthea's milk.
 Aratus, also writing in the 3rd century BC, identifies Amalthea with the star Capella, and describes her as "Olenian" (the meaning of which is unclear).

-There is disagreement among scholars as to when the tale of Zeus's upbringing was first merged with that of the magical horn.
-The first author to explicitly combine them is the Roman poet Ovid (1st century BC/AD), whose story of Zeus's nursing weaves together elements from multiple earlier accounts.
-A passage from a scholium (or commentary) on Aratus's account has been taken as evidence that the two myths may have been connected prior to Ovid.
-Another version of Zeus's childhood is found in the 2nd-century AD Fabulae, in which Amalthea hides the infant in a tree and gathers the Kouretes to dance noisily, so that the child's crying cannot be heard.
-Other accounts of Zeus's upbringing describe Amalthea as being related to Melisseus, the king of Crete, including an Orphic version of the story.
+Scholars disagree as to when the tale of Zeus's upbringing was first merged with that of the magical horn.
+They are explicitly combined by the Roman poet Ovid (1st century BC/AD), whose story of Zeus's nursing weaves together elements from multiple accounts.
+A passage from a marginal note in a manuscript of Aratus's version has been taken as evidence that the two myths may have been connected prior to Ovid.
+In the Fabulae, a 2nd-century AD mythological handbook, Amalthea hides the infant in a tree and gathers the Kouretes to dance noisily, so that the child's crying cannot be heard.
+Other accounts of Zeus's upbringing describe Amalthea as related to Melisseus, the mythical king of Crete, including an Orphic version of the story.

-Among the relatively few surviving representations of Amalthea in ancient art are a 2nd-century AD marble relief which depicts her as a nymph feeding Zeus out of a large cornucopia, and multiple coins and medallions from the Roman Empire.
-In modern art, she has been the subject of 17th- and 18th-century works by sculptors such as Gian Lorenzo Bernini and Pierre Julien and painters such as Jacob Jordaens.
+Among the few surviving depictions of Amalthea in ancient art are a relief from the 1st century BC or AD, showing her nursing Zeus between two Kouretes, and coins and medallions from the Roman Empire.
+Between the 16th and 18th centuries, she was the subject of works by painters such as Giorgio Vasari and Jacob Jordaens, and sculptors such as Gian Lorenzo Bernini and Pierre Julien.